 The College is responsible for investigating allegations of sexual misconduct, determining if a threshold has been reached, and initiating charges.
-If the Title IX coordinator makes the threshold determination to resolve the complaint through the student conduct process, the student conduct administrator will issue a letter to both parties, typically within ten (10) business days, indicating that a formal charge has been issued by the College.
+If the Title IX coordinator makes the threshold determination to proceed with a hearing, the student conduct administrator will issue a letter to both parties, typically within five (5) business days, indicating that a formal charge has been issued by the College.

 Both the complainant and the respondent will be given notice of the specific charges and the opportunity to be heard before a final determination of the case is reached.

-When members of a student group, organization, or team or individuals acting collusively operate in concert in violation of the Sexual Assault and Harassment Policy, they may be charged as a group or as individuals, and a hearing may proceed against the group as joint respondents or against one or more involved individuals as appropriate given available information and the circumstances.
+When members of a student group, organization, or team of individuals acting collusively operate in concert in violation of the Sexual Assault and Harassment Policy, they may be charged as a group or as individuals and a hearing may proceed against the group as joint respondents or against one or more involved individuals as appropriate given available information and the circumstances.

-To serve as a support person, the individual will be required to meet with the student conduct administrator in advance of any participation in the proceedings.
+To serve as an adviser, the individual may be required to meet with the Title IX coordinator, student conduct administrator, or designee in advance of any participation in the proceedings.

-Absent extenuating circumstances, witnesses and others involved in an investigation or hearing are not entitled to have a support person.
+Absent extenuating circumstances, witnesses and others involved in an investigation or hearing are not entitled to have a SAHP case manager or adviser.

-When a hearing is deemed necessary based on the review of the investigation report, the student conduct administrator, grievance advisor, and/or the violence prevention educator and advocate will contact the complainant and/or respondent to schedule separate meetings with each party.
+When a hearing is deemed necessary based on the review of the investigation report, the student conduct administrator will contact the complainant and the respondent to schedule separate meetings with each party.
 At this pre-hearing meeting, each party will receive an explanation of the hearing process and have the opportunity to ask any questions before the hearing occurs.
-If the complainant and/or respondent have elected to have advisers or a support person throughout the hearing process, that person is encouraged to be present at this initial meeting.

 In general, the hearing will be scheduled approximately fifteen (15) business days after the notice of hearing is sent.
-Under extenuating circumstances, this time frame may be extended.
+Under extenuating circumstances, this time frame may be extended or shortened.

 The complainant and the respondent may submit a written request to the student conduct administrator to contest the external adjudicator, if there are reasonable articulable grounds to suspect bias, conflict of interest, or an inability to be fair and impartial.
 This challenge must be raised within four (4) business days of receipt of the notice of hearing.
 All objections must be raised prior to the commencement of the hearing.
 The student conduct administrator will make the determination whether to seek an alternative external adjudicator.

-The complainant and respondent will be asked to identify witnesses.
+Witnesses will only be called to participate in the hearing at the request of the adjudicator.
+During the investigation, the complainant and respondent will have been asked to identify witnesses.
+The investigator may also identify witnesses during the course of the investigation.
 Witnesses must have observed the acts in question or have information relevant to the incident and cannot be participating solely to speak about an individual’s character.
-Witnesses will be interviewed and relevant information will be included in the investigation report.
-Witnesses will only be called to participate in the hearing at the request of the adjudicator.

 The student conduct administrator will review the investigation report, any witness statements, and any other documentary evidence to determine whether the information contained therein is relevant and material to the determination of responsibility given the nature of the allegation.
 In general, the student conduct administrator may redact information that is irrelevant, more prejudicial than probative, or immaterial.
 The student conduct administrator may also redact statements of personal opinion, rather than direct observations or reasonable inferences from the facts, and statements as to general reputation for any character trait, including honesty.